ankaan/ludd-git/slides.md

 * What git is.
 * How to use git.
 * Some of the most common problems you can encounter.

+With all the data stored, there are lots of more things you can do.

 ---
 ## Bibliography and links